 That’s why it’s crucial for your website to make a good first impression with the online community, and the best way to do that is by making it more user-friendly (for visitors both tech-savvy and otherwise).

-There are several ways to go about this, but the key practices your nonprofit should prioritize include:
+There are a thousand ways to improve the UX (user experience) design of your website, but the key practices your nonprofit should prioritize include:

 - Use a simple website builder.

 - Optimize your web design for mobile devices.

 By implementing each of these user-friendly strategies, your nonprofit is guaranteed to not only grab an online visitor’s attention, but build the foundation for a lasting relationship.

 Let’s start with the basics: building a simple website.